StarRocks/starrocks/docs/en/table_design/indexes/Bitmap_index.md

 Additionally, the **overhead of loading bitmap indexes during queries** should be considered.
 During a query, bitmap indexes are loaded on demand, and the larger the value of `number of column values involved in query conditions/cardinality x bitmap index`, the greater the overhead of loading bitmap indexes during queries.

 To determine the appropriate cardinality and query conditions for bitmap indexes, it is recommended to refer to the [Performance test on bitmap index](#performance-test-on-bitmap-index) in this topic to conduct performance tests.
-You can use actual business data and queries to **create bitmap indexes on columns of different cardinalities, to analyze the filtering effect of bitmap indexes on queries (at least filtering out 999/1000 of the data),** **the** **disk space usage, the impact on loading performance, and the overhead of loading bitmap indexes during queries.**
+You can use actual business data and queries to **create bitmap indexes on columns of different cardinalities, to analyze the filtering effect of bitmap indexes on queries (at least filtering out 999/1000 of the data),the disk space usage, the impact on loading performance, and the overhead of loading bitmap indexes during queries.**

 StarRocks has a built-in [adaptive selection mechanism for bitmap indexes](#adaptive-selection-of-bitmap-indexes).
 If a bitmap index fails to accelerate queries, for example, if it cannot filter out many Pages, or the overhead of loading bitmap indexes during queries is high, it will not be used during the query, so query performance will not be significantly affected.